Menstrual cup: Toxic shock syndrome

 Toxic shock syndrome (TSS) is a potentially fatal bacterial illness.
-Scientists have recognized an association between TSS and tampon use, although the exact connection remains unclear.
-TSS caused by menstrual cup use appears to be very rare.
-The probable reason for this is that menstrual cups are not absorbent, do not irritate the vaginal mucosal tissue, and so do not change the vaginal flora in any measurable amount.
+A 2019 review found the risk of toxic shock syndrome with menstrual cup use to be low, with five cases identified via their literature search (one with an IUD, one with an immunodeficiency).
+Data from the United States showed rates of TSS to be lower in people using menstrual cups versus high-absorbency tampons.
+Infection risk is similar or less with menstrual cups compared to pads or tampons.

-Research has shown that the cup has no impact on the vaginal flora, which means there is no effect on the presence of S. aureus, the bacterium that can cause TSS.
-The risk of TSS associated with cervical caps used for contraception in the female barrier method is also very low.
-Cervical caps and menstrual cups both use mostly medical grade silicone or latex.
+There is an association between TSS and tampon use, although the exact connection remains unclear.
+TSS associated with menstrual cup use appears to be very rare, probably because menstrual cups are not absorbent, do not irritate the vaginal mucosal tissue, and so do not measurably change the vaginal flora.